 If you are faced with a non-emergency health condition – like a migraine, sore throat or stomachache – but your doctor’s office is closed, you may consider a virtual visit.
-This allows you to chat face-to-face with a doctor, day or night, and can save you up to $2,000 when compared to a visit to the ER**.
+This allows you to virtually chat face-to-face with a doctor, day or night, and may help you save money compared to a visit to the ER**.
 Virtual visits – along with telehealth resources increasingly available through local health care providers – are especially important for medical advice related to the on-going COVID-19 situation.

-The average cost for a virtual visit* is $50.
+The average cost for a virtual visit is less than $50*.

 Still not sure?

-Many health insurance companies have a 24-hour nurse line that can help you with decisions like where to go for care.
-You can also compare your quick care options with UnitedHealthcare’s online resource, as well as use a symptom checker to help with your COVID-19 concerns.
-If you or a loved one are experiencing what you feel to be life-threatening symptoms other than those listed, trust your gut, and go to the emergency room or call 9-1-1.
+UnitedHealthcare plan members can also compare quick care options with UnitedHealthcare’s online resource, as well as use a symptom checker to help with your COVID-19 concerns.
+If you or a loved one are experiencing what you feel to be life-threatening symptoms other than those listed, go to the emergency room or call 9-1-1.

 **Check your official health plan documents to see what services and providers are covered by your health plan.
 Virtual visits are not an insurance product, health care provider or a health plan.
 Unless otherwise required, benefits are available only when services are delivered through a Designated Virtual Network Provider.
 Virtual visits are not intended to address emergency or life-threatening medical conditions and should not be used in those circumstances.
 Services may not be available at all times or in all locations.